 Miss Katie and My Grandmother Were Neighbors

-Shoeless Joe and Miss Katie, as I knew her, lived beside my grandmother, Nina Youngblood in Greenville, SC on Welborn Street.
+Shoeless Joe and Miss Katie lived beside my grandmother, Nina Youngblood in Greenville, SC on E. Wilburn Ave.
 Miss Katie was not only a neighbor but a friend of my grandmother’s.
 Their houses side by side had white picket fences around them.
 Both ladies loved their flowers and their homes.

 Miss Katie knew me as a little girl, between the ages of 1-8 when I would come with my mother and sister to visit grandmother.
 Back then we rode the bus everywhere because we only had one car and Daddy needed it for work.